NightWingbat/IP_lib/README.md

 ## 0.0.1

 1. Complete the joint debugging of SPI_Slave and FIFO to achieve data read and write of CH347, but the clock rate is only 15MHz

+2. Change the synchronous FIFO to a binary counter, which can achieve non-2 power depth and fix the issue of additional signals